Youngstown, Ohio: Government and politics

+Youngstown is governed by a mayor who is elected every four years.
+Youngstown's mayor is Jamael Tito Brown, who was first elected in 2017.
+The city has tended to elect Democratic mayors since the late 1920s because the local unions supported Democratic candidates for office.
 Residents elect an eight-member city council composed of representatives of the city's seven wards and a council president.
 The council traditionally meets every first and third Wednesday of the month.
-Meanwhile, the board of control, chaired by the Mayor, oversees contracts for public projects within the municipal limits.
+Meanwhile, the board of control, chaired by the mayor, oversees contracts for public projects within the municipal limits.